 Doesn't seem familiar?
 Jump to the "Original" help on opening the discussion board.

-Discussions work like an online forum about course concepts.
+Discussions are an online forum about course concepts.
 Your instructor may expect you to create your own discussions and participate in existing ones.
 Sometimes, discussions contribute to your participation grade.
 Your instructor can also grade your contributions.
-Be sure to check with your syllabus or your instructor to see how discussions are used in your course.

-To open a discussion, go to your course and select the Discussions icon on the navigation bar.
+To open a discussion, select the Discussions icon on your course's navigation bar.
 Select the discussion from the list that appears.
 Discussions can also appear alongside other course materials on the Course Content page.
-Each time you open a discussion, new responses and replies are highlighted to show you any activity that's happened since you last visited.

 Discussions in the Ultra Course View don't use forums and threads.

-Your instructor can also create a group discussion for you to discuss a topic with a subset of class members.
+Your instructor can also create a group discussion for you to discuss a topic with a group of class members.

 - In your course, select the Discussions icon on the navigation bar.